charan9999/charan9999/README.md

 Hi.
 I’m Charan.
 I like to work on front-end projects with the possibility of not using any frameworks and build custom components to have greater control and efficiency.

-I also work on projects related to UI and replicating websites to understand how things are built.
+I also work on projects related to UI and replicating existing websites to understand how things are built.